hockeybro12/FakeNews_Inference_Operators/README.md

 }
 ```

 All data is released as Anonymized.
-We will provide links to download articles soon.
+Articles can be provided by emailing mehta52@purdue.edu and agreeing to our terms of use to respect ethical concerns.
 We do provide a file user_twitter_to_id.tsv where you can map our Graph IDs to twitter IDs so you can download the respective Twitter users if necessary.
 Sources can be scraped based on the `News-Media-Reliability` dataset ((https://github.com/ramybaly/News-Media-Reliability)[href]).
 We will provide scraping scripts soon.